Key takeaways

 If you have a retirement plan at work, like a 401(k), 403(b), or 457(b) plan, you might be eligible for a hardship withdrawal.

-Not all employer-sponsored retirement plans allow hardship distributions.
-If yours does, you may need to provide documentation proving you have an “immediate and heavy financial need,” like medical or funeral expenses, avoiding foreclosure, or repairs to your home after a natural disaster.⁵
+If your plan allows hardship distributions, you may need to provide documentation proving you have an “immediate and heavy financial need,” like medical or funeral expenses, avoiding foreclosure, or repairs to your home after a natural disaster.

-While hardship withdrawals allow you to access funds during an emergency, it’s crucial to understand that the money is taxable income, and you may also have to pay a 10% penalty for early distributions.⁶
+While hardship withdrawals allow you to access funds during an emergency, the money you withdraw is taxable income, and you may also have to pay a 10% penalty for early distributions.⁶

 Withdrawing from your retirement savings can also affect your long-term financial security, so consider this option carefully.